-How to Buy a Plane Ticket in Chinese Posted by sasha on Apr 13, 2017 in Culture, grammar, Vocabulary
+How to Buy a Plane Ticket in Chinese Posted by sasha on Apr 13, 2017 in Culture, Vocabulary

 We just learned some useful Chinese vocabulary for air travel, so the next step is to actually buy a ticket.
 Sure, you can just buy a ticket online, but it’s still quite common in China to buy your travel tickets from an actual office.
 To help you out, let’s learn how to buy a plane ticket in Chinese.